Shubham6541/ShopifyWebhooks/README.md

 6. Click on the link provided to open the app

-Add shopify webhooks deployed apps
+### Add shopify webhooks deployed apps
-Add this link (baseurl + /order/create) to shopify store for event order/create.
+Add  baseurl + /order/create to shopify store for event order/create.